apache/mxnet/docs/mms/index.md

 # Model Server for Apache MXNet (incubating)

-Model Server for Apache MXNet (incubating), otherwise known as MXNet Model Server (MMS), is an open source project aimed at providing a simple yet scalable solution for model inference.
+[Model Server for Apache MXNet (incubating)](https://github.com/awslabs/mxnet-model-server), otherwise known as MXNet Model Server (MMS), is an open source project aimed at providing a simple yet scalable solution for model inference.
 It is a set of command line tools for packaging model archives and serving them.
 The tools are written in Python, and have been extended to support containers for easy deployment and scaling.
-MMS also supports basic logging and advanced logging with AWS CloudWatch integration.
+MMS also supports basic logging and advanced metrics with AWS CloudWatch integration.

 ## Multi-Framework Model Support with ONNX

+MMS supports both *symbolic* MXNet and *imperative* Gluon models.
 While the name implies that MMS is just for MXNet, it is in fact much more flexible, as it can support models in the [ONNX](https://onnx.ai) format.
 This means that models created and trained in PyTorch, Caffe2, or other ONNX-supporting frameworks can be served with MMS.

 To find out more about MXNet's support for ONNX models and using ONNX with MMS, refer to the following resources: